Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 #  DevSecOps - DevOps culture together with Security

 Once we discussed Clean Architecture we can move to DevSecOps term.
-First lets describe what DevOps is.
+First, let's describe what DevOps is.

 **DevOps** is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver IT solutions and services fast and efficiently.
 Thinking about DevOps in the context of a specific tool or team is wrong.
-DevOps also is often described as a set of practices to follow to achieve the planned end result in the shortest time possible.
+DevOps also is often described as a set of practices to follow to achieve the planned result in the shortest time possible.

 ![DevOpsCircle.png](assets/DevOpsCircle.png)